What are Below-the-hook Lifting Devices or BTH Lifting Devices?

-If the Below-the-hook lifting device will be used in a production process, there is a probability that there will be multiple work stations throughout the production facility where more than one type of BTH can be used.
+If the below-the-hook lifting device is used in a production process, there is a probability that there will be multiple workstations throughout the production facility where more than one type of BTH can be used.
 So make sure to inform the engineer about the number of facilities available at your disposal that could benefit from this type of device.

 The below-the-hook lifting device is usually an expensive affair and requires a substantial sum of money to be purchased.
-Being upfront about your budget will help the manufacturer understand any limitations they may have in regards to material, design, or engineering to complete the project.
-The manufacturer can let you know pretty quickly if your expectations for the product are realistically in-line with the budget you have available.
-This, in turn, will help in designing and building the best solution within or below the expected project spend.
+Being upfront about your budget will help the manufacturer understand any limitations they may have in regard to material, design, or engineering to complete the project.
+The manufacturer can let you know pretty quickly if your expectations for the product are realistically in line with the budget you have available.
+This, in turn, will help in designing and building the best solution within or below the expected project budget.

 Ambient Conditions for the device to be used

-Special considerations have to be given to various environmental factors such as high heat environments( steel mills, steel processing facilities, paper mills, etc.), Chemically active environments( steel pickling, galvanizing, etc.), outdoor environments (construction sites, marinas, rail yards, etc.).
+Special considerations have to be given to various environmental factors such as high-heat environments( steel mills, steel processing facilities, paper mills, etc.), chemically active environments( steel pickling, galvanizing, etc.), and outdoor environments (construction sites, marinas, rail yards, etc.).
 Exposure to heat, chemicals, or moisture may require special grades of steel or aluminium.
-The manufacturer may want to use an epoxy paint or add a powder coat finish to further protect the lifter from degradation and corrosion.
+The manufacturer may want to use epoxy paint or add a powder coat finish to further protect the lifter from degradation and corrosion.

 Types of Below-the-hook lifting devices